tryscer/flock/flock-music.md

 	I shuffle my feet.
 “You still owe me an explanation,” I say.
 	“I do,” says Cindy.
 “But why do we have to talk about such sad things?
 Eleanore has an apartment, next to Emmerson College.”
 She holds both my hands.
 “You could come with me, Alice of Wonderland”.
 	But our moment to ourselves is destined to be a short one.
 Just as I’m handed a packet of huge, warm peanuts, the rest of the gang is back.
 And not a moment later:
-	”Hey\!
-Hey\! *Prego\!*”

-The shout comes from across the line of booths, where there’s a clearing and a red-and-white circus tent and an off-white truck.
-A few people are sitting on folding chairs next to the tent.
-One of them is Eddie, and another is the huge man called Besame Mucho.
-	”Hey\!
-Kids\!
-Come over here\!”
-	We do.
-	“These are Alice and her friends,” says Eddie.
-	“We heard a lot about you guys,” says another man, who’s sitting next to Eddie.
-I’ve never seen a man dress like that: a ceremonial garb of another people, perhaps — a white cotton dress, full of red and purple emroideries.
-His cap is made from the same clothe.
-	“And these,” says Eddie, are some of my old friends.
-I don’t want to scare you, Alice, but some of these men are actual, factual members of the Pillar of Steam Band”.
-	I look at them: Eddie, Besame Mucho, the foreign man, a sleek guy, small and wiry, wearing a grey suit and eyeing me with a smile, and a serious-looking man in a brown shirt, toying with a rosary.
-The beads fly between his agile fingers.
-	“You all look like musicians to me,” I say.
-They laugh.
-	“Good answer, good answer.”
-	“My name is Batunde,” says the man in the dress.
-He’s got a quiet, exotic speech: soft and commanding.
-“On behalf of the Pillar of Steam, and its friends, we would like to thank you, Alice.
-We were apart and now that Edwardo is with us we are whole again.”
-	“Hello, Batunde,” I say.
-“I think you’re a musician, because other jobs won’t allow you to dress like that.”
-	Batunde laughs.
-“Very good, Alice.
-I am a percussionist with the band.
-	“What does percussionist mean?”
-	“Means he ain’t no drummer,” bellows Besame Mucho.
-	Eleanore says, “which means you’re the drummer.”
-	“Much obliged, and well met,” he tells her.
-“My friends call me Mucho and you can do the same.
-Man, I thought I saw the last of Edwardo.”
-	“He ain’t no drummer,” says the serious man in the brown suit, “he is *magician*.
-I’m Johnny Terry, miss.
-I’m with the choir.”
-	“You guys have a *choir*?”
-	“Are you convinced yet?”
-Asks Eddie.
-“Or do you guys want to still go see the Seven-Tops?”
-	“Hey, why are you like this?”
-Says Mucho.
-“Show some respect.
-Some of these cats can *rock*.”
-	“All I’m saying,” says Eddie, “is after the Pillar of Steam… I don’t think there’s going to be any of another show.”
-	“Are you being metaphorical?”
-Asks Cindy.
-“Have everybody met?
-I’m Cindy and this is my brother, Barry and my cousin from New York City Eleanore.”
-	“I’m Jimmy,” says the slick guy.
-“And before you guess I can’t play worth a damn.
-But I’m good at luggin’ amplifiers around.”
-	I suddenly realize that apart from Eddie, all the men are black, and reflect briefly on how I’ve grown since this morning.
-I’m tingling with excitement.
-	“You guys are real musicians!
-With amplifiers!”
-	“Just cogs in the machine,” says Mucho.

-Eddie sidles up to Barry.
-	“So.
-Saw you talking to the brass,” he says.
-	Barry puffs his chest.
-“What’s it to you?”
-	“Nothing, nothing, nothing.
-I just didn’t know you’re an important guy.”
-	“Just a cog in the machine,” laughs Barry.
-	“You didn’t seem to me like a cog when you were ordering that cigarette girl around.”
-	“Well,” says Barry, suprised, and suddenly sounding like his dad, “sometimes you need to be firm.”
-	“You enjoy telling others what to do,” sighs Babatunde.
-	“Well — I mean —” says Barry.
-	“I used to like telling people what to do, too,” says Babatunde.
-“It’s human nature.
-Don’t feel too bad about that.”
-	“Right.
-Right,” says Barry.
-	“What kind of people did you get to order around?”
-I ask.
-	“Well, Alice, *my* people.
-I’m a prince of my people, you see.
-And when I told them they should jump – they didn’t even stop to ask, ‘How high?’”
-“You’re a prince?”
-	“I am.
-But you know, Barry, I was never happy telling people what to do.
-I was never happy until I came to this land and started playing music.
-Can you guess why?”
-	“Why?”
-	“Because it’s only when I stopped ordering people around and started playing music with them when I… well…” he looks at Johnny Terry – “well, in your religion there’s the idea of being subject to one another.
-Of submitting to one another.”
-	“As Christ is subject to his Church,” agrees Terry.
-	“...when you play music with others, sometimes you lead.
-Sometimes you follow.
-When you lead you do so without authority, and when you follow you do so without coercion.
-And thus, my friend, beautiful music is made.”
-	Barry stops to think about it.
-Absentmindedly, he reaches for his coat pocket and takes out the hand-rolled cigarette he confiscated from the cigarette girl.
-He takes out a yellow Buzz Cigarettes matchbook and lights it.
-	“Boy, that tastes real funny,” he says.
-He hands the cigarette to Tim, who puffs on it, then opens his eyes real wide.
-Some of the band members laugh.
-	“Smells funny, too,” says Tim.
-He hands the cigarette to Eleanore and winks at her.
-“What do you think?”
-	Eleanore takes a few expert draws.
-	“Yeah,” she says.
-“It’s fine.
-You should smoke it, Barry, it’s good for your nerves.
-	“Is it?”
-Says Jimmy.
-“Let’s test it to be sure.”
-Eleanore passes the cigarette over and Jimmy draws from it.
-	“Yeah, yeah,” he says.
-“It feels like a safe smoke.
-What do you think, Babatunde?”
-He passes the cigarette over and Babatunde smirks and draws from it, then passes it over to Mucho.
-	“Is that hygenic?”
-I ask.
-For some reason, they laugh.

 We walk around the back side of the stalls on the midway, waiting for the show to begin.
 It’s the lunch rash and we watch the people in the food stalls rushing to serve the hungry masses.
 Next to us, a huge lady in white overalls is ladling heaps of sweet-smelling Burnswick stew from a huge caulderon into paper bowls.
 Wafting down the midway is an unmistakable smell of ham biscuits.
 	Suddenly Barry stops.